-By now you will very likely have heard that my third book, The Low-Cholesterol Cookbook For Two, is now available for pre-order.
+By now you will very likely have heard that my fifth book, The Easy 5-Ingredient Acid Reflux Cookbook, is now available for pre-order.

 It would, by the way, mean a great deal to me if you did pre-order at the link above as doing so plays a major role in supporting the long-term success of the publication.

 With that out of the way, let’s get to the good stuff.

 Writing A Book – A 3 Phase Process

 With the release of my second book just around the corner, today’s content is all about reflecting on the book writing process from having a blog with minimal prospects to actually signing on to write, promote and ultimately publish a book in the field of nutrition.

 I want to start by saying that, first and foremost, anyone reading today’s post who has aspirations of one day writing their own book needs to know from the outset that it is not some impossible feat that is beyond your reach.

 Again, I’ve only been blogging for a few years and I’m already on my second and may or may not have a third in the works….

 It should also be noted that I’m not a publishing expert but rather am simply offering insights from my relatively limited experience in this space so that all the curious minds out there can have a peak behind the scenes.

 Unless you are wealthy, famous, an established author or know something about the world of publishing that I don’t getting a book deal is probably the hardest part about writing a book.